cyberphone/jws-ct/README.md

 ```json
 {"otherProperties":[2000,true],"statement":"Hello signed world!"}
 ```
-In this *deliberately simple sample*, only the order of the properties needed "correction".
+In this *deliberately simple case*, only the order of properties needed "correction".
 Note that this method is *internal to the signatures process*; the "wire format" remains unaffected.

 The knowledgeable reader probably realizes that this is quite similar to using an HTTP header for holding a detached JWS object.